Make Performance Inevitable

 Smart teams Still Struggle to Perform

-Most organizations try to improve performance with more training, more communication, or more motivation.
+Most organizations respond to performance problems with more training, more communication, or more pressure.

-But performance problems are rarely caused by effort alone.
+But performance breakdowns are rarely caused by effort alone.

-When expectations, skills, incentives, and resources don’t match the work, even strong teams struggle.
+When priorities, systems, skills, incentives, and resources are misaligned, even capable teams struggle.

-That’s why improving performance requires more than training.
+That’s why sustainable performance requires more than motivation.

 It requires designing the conditions that drive results.